ShaneCurcuru/menotomymatters/_pages/2020draftwarrant.md

 datafile: 2020draftwarrant
 ---

-The 2020 Annual Town Meeting is finally here after being [delayed due to the pandemic](https://www.arlingtonma.gov/home/showdocument?id=51032).
+The 2020 Annual Town Meeting is complete after being [delayed due to the pandemic](https://www.arlingtonma.gov/home/showdocument?id=51032).
 By digging through the town website, and through the help of [Bob Sprague of Your Arlington](https://www.yourarlington.com/) I've compiled all articles and town board reports proposed for this delayed town meeting.

+## What Happened At Town Meeting

+For those curious to what happened in this first-ever oudoor Arlington Town Meeting!

+- [ACMi recorded Town Meeting](http://acmi.tv/townmeeting/) as always, and video will be available soon.
+- Dan Dunn wrote up his usual [report about Town Meeting](http://www.dandunn.org/blog/2020/06/town-meeting-20-outdoor-edition/).

 ## Reports To Town Meeting